Adair County is named for John Adair, who was a pioneer, soldier and the seventh Governor of Kentucky.

 Architect: Robert G Kirsch of Kirsch and Company of Milwaukee, Wisconsin

 Contractor: Anderson and Menke of Quincy, Illinois

-Note: The first courthouse was built by John B Earhart and John D Callison, a carpenter, in 1843.
-The second courthouse was built by Galyon and Douglass in 1853 using the plans for the Knox County courthouse.
-The building was destroyed by fire in 1865 and the county had no courthouse for the next 30 years.
-The present courthouse was constructed at a cost of $46,695.
+History: The county was created in 1841 and Kirksville was designated as the county seat.
+The county officers first met in a schoolhouse south of Kirksville.
+The first courthouse was built by John B Earhart and John D Callison, a carpenter, in 1843 on the northwest corner of Harrison Street and Elson Street at a cost of $1,000.
+The second courthouse was built by Galyon and Douglass in 1853 at a cost of $2,350 using the plans for the Knox County Courthouse.
+The building was destroyed by fire on April 12, 1865 and the county had no courthouse for the next 30 years.
+The county rented space in buildings surrounding the courthouse square.
+The third and present courthouse was constructed in 1898 to 1899 at a cost of $46,695.

 Photos taken 2009